 Although we trade individual bonds, with the exception of treasuries, the liquidity is poor for smaller positions, often forcing a hold-to-maturity strategy.
 As the risk inherent in a bond changes over time, we prefer the liquidity and more stable attributes of most fixed income funds.

-If interest rates are adequate, we can also use government bonds, especially treasury strips (bonds that are stripped of their coupon and thus have greater sensitivity to changes in interest rates), less as a bet on rates and more as a hedge to equities.
+If interest rates are adequately high, we can also use government bonds, especially treasury TIPs (bonds that provide inflation protection) and Strips (bonds that are stripped of their coupon and thus have greater sensitivity to changes in interest rates), less as a bet on rates and more as a hedge to equities.